Click the logo above to reach the ssMaritime FrontPage for News Updates & “Ship of the Month”

 MS Aurelia & Cogedar Line INDEX:

-Page One: MS Aurelia – history page
+Page One: MS Aurelia – history page - This page.

-Page Two: The Bulthuis Family Story
+Page Two: The Bulthuis Family Story.

-Page Three: MS Aurelia - Photo Page (From a brochure)
+Page Three: MS Aurelia - Photo Page.

-Page Four: Jacoba Ris-Török Story
+Page Four: Jacoba Ris-Török Story.

 Also read: Other Cogedar Line ships

-MS Flaminia – (The old Cogedar liner)
+MS Flaminia - The Old Cogedar Liner.

-RMS Media / SS Flavia – (The last of the Cogedar ships)
+RMS Media / SS Flavia - The last of the Cogedar Ships.

 ssMaritime.com & ssMaritime.net